-If your marble's looking a bit lackluster, chances are it's begging for a cleaning - or, that you've over-cleaned it.
+If your marble's looking a bit lackluster, chances are it's begging for a cleaning.
+Or, it could also signal that you've actually over-cleaned it.

-Dust or wipe dingy, dirty surfaces with a damp cloth.
+Dust or wipe dingy, dirty marble countertops with a damp cloth.
+Damp mop floors.

 Vinegar, often added as a cleaning agent, is acidic and will make your surface worse.
 Skip it.